imahdio/CSS-Essential-Training/02-Core Concepts/README.md

 >
 >-[codeguide.co](https://codeguide.co/) is one of the many code style guides you can refer to.

+CSS property-It's a characteristic (like color) whose associated value defines one aspect of how the browser should display the element

 syntax-the structure of statements or elements in a computer language

 terminology-special words or expressions used in relation to a particular subject or activity

 countless-very many

-debate-to discuss a subject in a formal way,to try to make a decision about something
+debate-argue about (a subject), especially in a formal manner to make a decision about something

 consistent-always behaving or happening in a similar, especially positive way